-Slavery was practiced in every colony in 1775, but it was crucial to the economy and social structure from the Chesapeake region south to Georgia.
+Slavery was practiced in every colony in 1775, but it was crucial to the economy and social structure of the Chesapeake region south to Georgia.
 Slave labor produced the great export crops of the South — tobacco, rice, indigo, and naval stores.
-Bringing slaves from Africa and the West Indies had made settlement of the New World possible and highly profitable.
+Bringing slaves from Africa and the West Indies made the settlement of the New World possible and highly profitable.
 Who could predict what breaking away from the British Empire might mean for black people in America?

 The British governor of Virginia, Lord Dunmore, quickly saw the vulnerability of the South’s slaveholders.
-In November, 1775, he issued a proclamation promising freedom to any slave of a rebel who could make it to the British lines.
+In November 1775, he issued a proclamation promising freedom to any slave of a rebel who could make it to the British lines.
 Dunmore organized an “Ethiopian” brigade of about 300 African Americans, who saw action at the Battle of Great Bridge on December 9, 1775.
 Dunmore and the British were soon expelled from Virginia, but the prospect of armed former slaves fighting alongside the British must have struck fear into plantation masters across the South.

-African Americans in New England rallied to the patriot cause and were part of the militia forces that were organized into the new Continental Army.
+African Americans in New England rallied to the patriot cause and were part of the militia forces organized into the new Continental Army.
 Approximately five percent of the American soldiers at the Battle of Bunker Hill (June 17, 1775) were black.
-New England blacks mostly served in integrated units and received the same pay as whites, although no African American is known to have held a rank higher than corporal.
+New England blacks mainly served in integrated units and received the same pay as whites, although no African American is known to have held a rank higher than corporal.

 When the British launched their southern campaign in 1780, one of their aims was to scare Americans back to the crown by raising the fear of massive slave revolts.
 The British encouraged slaves to flee to their strongholds, promising ultimate freedom.
 The strategy backfired, as slave owners rallied to the patriot cause as the best way to maintain order and the plantation system.
 Tens of thousands of African Americans sought refuge with the British, but fewer than 1,000 served as soldiers.
-The British made heavy use of the escapees as teamsters, cooks, nurses, and laborers.
+The British heavily used escapees as teamsters, cooks, nurses, and laborers.
 At the war’s conclusion, some 20,000 blacks left with the British, preferring an uncertain future elsewhere to a return to their old masters.
 American blacks ended up in Canada, Britain, the West Indies, and Europe.
 Some were sold back into slavery.
 In 1792, 1,200 black loyalists who had settled in Nova Scotia left for Sierra Leone, a colony on the west coast of Africa established by Britain specifically for former slaves.

 In the Massachusetts State Archives is a petition to the General Court of the Massachusetts Bay Colony, stating that in the “late Battle at Charlestown,” a man from Colonel Frye’s Regiment “behaved like an experienced officer” and that in this man “centers a brave and gallant soldier.”
-This document, dated in December, 1775, just six months after the Battle of Bunker Hill, is signed by 14 officers who were present at the battle, including Colonel William Prescott.
+This document, dated in December 1775, just six months after the Battle of Bunker Hill, is signed by 14 officers present at the battle, including Colonel William Prescott.
 Of the 2,400 to 4,000 colonists who participated in the battle, no other man is singled out in this manner.

 This hero of the Battle of Bunker Hill is Salem Poor of Andover, Massachusetts.
 Although documents show that Poor, along with his regiment and two others, were sent to Bunker Hill to build a fort and other fortifications on the night of June 16, 1775, we have no details about just what Poor did to earn the praise of these officers.
-The petition simply states “to set forth the particulars of his conduct would be tedious.”
+The petition states, “to set forth the particulars of his conduct would be tedious.”
 Perhaps his heroic deeds were too many to mention.

 Few details of this hero’s life are available to us.
-Born a slave in the late 1740s, Poor managed to buy his freedom in 1769 for 27 pounds, which represented a year’s salary for the typical working man.
+Born a slave in the late 1740s, Poor managed to buy his freedom in 1769 for 27 pounds, representing a year’s salary for the typical working man.
 He married Nancy, a free African-American woman, and they had a son.
-Salem Poor left his wife and child behind in May, 1775 and fought for the patriot cause at Bunker Hill, Saratoga, and Monmouth.
+Salem Poor left his wife and child behind in May 1775 and fought for the patriot cause at Bunker Hill, Saratoga, and Monmouth.
 We can only speculate about the motives for Poor’s sacrifice: was it patriotism, a search for new experience, or the prospect of a new and better life?
-The Battle of Bunker Hill was a daring and provocative act against established authority; all who participated could well have been hanged for treason.
+The Battle of Bunker Hill was a daring and provocative act against established authority; all who participated could have been hanged for treason.
 Shut out from many opportunities in colonial society, Salem Poor chose to fight for an independent nation.
 In the words of Harriet Beecher Stowe, the bravery of Poor and other African-American soldiers “has a peculiar beauty and merit.”